Urban planning in ancient Egypt: Tell el-Dab'a

-At Tell El-Dab'a were excavated remains of a settlement dating to the early Middle Kingdom (about 2000 BC).
+At Tell el-Dab'a were excavated remains of a settlement dating to the early Middle Kingdom (about 2000 BC).
 The ancient name of the town is not known.
 An area of about 100 to 100 meters were uncovered, therefore, only parts of the settlements are known.
 The settlements consisted of at least ten rows of houses divided by straight streets.
 There is evidence that the town was surrounded by a wall.
 Remains were found in the north.
 Here there was also a bigger building.
 The east side of the settlements had an open space.
 The rows of houses on the east side (west of the open space) consisted of blocks with twelve houses.
 The single houses were small, just about 5 by 5 meters large and all built on the same plan.
 The rows of houses on the west side consisted of blocks of at least twenty houses, but perhaps even more.
 The settlement was inhabited only for about twenty years.

 El-Lahun

 The workmen's village at El-Lahun was built and inhabited during the reign of Senusret II of the Twelfth Dynasty.
 Located near the entrance to the channel of the Nile that leads to the Faiyum Oasis, it housed the workers who constructed Senusret's pyramid as well as the priests who maintained the royal funerary cult, and possibly even the king himself.
 The village was apparently only fully inhabited during the king's reign.

 The village was organized according to a regular plan.
-It was centered on the temple of the Senusret's pyramid, which visually dominated the village, and it consisted of two unequal quarters enclosed by mudbrick walls on at least three sides.
+It was centered on the temple of Senusret's pyramid, which visually dominated the village, and it consisted of two unequal quarters enclosed by mudbrick walls on at least three sides.
 The smaller western quarter contained the relatively humble dwellings of the workers that were laid out on a rectangular grid pattern.
 Flinders Petrie, who first excavated the site, noted how the layout of the neighborhood would allow a single nightwatchman to easily guard the area.
 The houses all followed the same basic pattern and dimensions, and they were evenly spaced along the parallel streets.
 The streets were paved, and stone drainage channels built into them, leading to a central drain, allowed the disposal of dirty water from the houses.
 The much larger eastern quarter contained considerably larger buildings, including mansions, an "acropolis" with an attached guard building, storerooms, a few more workers' dwellings, and some buildings at the far east side whose purposes are unknown.